The Town of Saugerties is Reducing Greenhouse Gas Emissions

 - The Town Board amended the town zoning ordinance in 2017 to provide for large-scale solar projects.
 The ordinance ensures that the Town Planning Board pays careful attention to impacts on agriculture, view sheds, and forest cover in siting such projects.
 Saugerties was one of five communities cited by Governor Andrew Cuomo in early 2018 to host a 20-megawatt wholesale energy solar farm.

 - Saugerties installed its first Electric Vehicle charging station at the Kiwanis Ice Arena in 2017 and has added two more at the Cantine Veteran Memorial Complex in the spring of 2019.

-- The installation of an EV charging station is also planned at the Saugerties Public Library, closer to the National Historic Business District, providing for a total of eight charging units (two per station) in Saugerties.
+The planned installation of an additional EV charging station at the Saugerties Public Library, closer to the National Historic Business District, will bring the total charging units to 8 (two per station) in Saugerties.

 - Saugerties has completed energy audits in 2019 to determine future ways to reduce energy use and effect cost savings.
 The audits included: the Greco Senior Center, the Kiwanis Ice Arena, the Town Hall and the Glasco Wastewater Treatment Facility.
 A planned replacement of the Ice Arena will include major energy upgrades for the arena itself and its support buildings.

 Most recently, Saugerties was recognized by New York State with a Clean Energy Community designation.
 The designation qualifies the town for a $5,000 energy grant to assist in the implementation of future energy-reduction measures.
 Saugerties is among only four towns in Ulster County to achieve the designation.